DG-InClass/DMIT-2008-A01-Sep-2025/src/J/next-js-testing-with-mocking-fetch-START/README.md

     expect(authorElement).toHaveTextContent(AUTHOR)
 })
 ```
-This is using an using function because it needs to wait for the `useEffect` to fire on mount.
+This is using an `async` function because it needs to wait for the `useEffect` to fire on mount.
 Second we see that our quotes are not the original values we see in the `Home` components (see they are different than `DEFAULT_QUOTE`, `DEFAULT_AUTHOR`) and that our values are now equal to the `QUOTE` and `AUTHOR`.

 NOTE: this needs to be an "async" function that "awaits" the act or you'll struggle.

-4. Let's write a test that checks the quote is changed on the `Home` component after the button is clicked.
+1. Let's write a test that checks the quote is changed on the `Home` component after the button is clicked.
 ```jsx
 // ... imports here ...